Encoding Majorana codes: Background

 A Majorana code with $n$ complex fermions or $N=2n$ Majorana fermions that encodes $k$ logical qubits and has code distance $d$ is denoted as a $[[n,k,d]]_f$ code.
 Such a code has $r=n-k$ independent stabilizer generators and encodes $k$ qubits in the $2^k$ degenerate subspace of the stabilizers.

-The set of Majorana operators that commute with the stabilizer is called the \textit{normalizer} of $\mathrm{S_{Maj}}$ and is denoted as $\mathrm{N(S_{Maj}})$.
-The non trivial logical operators of the Majorana group are described as elements that commute with $\mathrm{S_{Maj}}$, but are not inside the stabilizer i.e. $L\in \mathrm{C(S_{Maj})}$\textbackslash $\mathrm{S_{Maj}}$.
+The set of Majorana operators that commute with the stabilizer is called the \textit{normalizer} of $S_\mathrm{{Maj}}$ and is denoted as $N(S_\mathrm{{Maj}})$.
+The non trivial logical operators of the Majorana group are described as elements that commute with $\mathrm{S_{Maj}}$, but are not inside the stabilizer i.e. $L\in N(S_\mathrm{{Maj})}$\textbackslash $S_\mathrm{{Maj}}$.
 As discussed before, it is possible to have codes in which logical operators have odd weight, and the Majorana color code is one example of such a code.

 The code distance $d$ is the minimum number of Majorana operators in a logical operator.
 However, note that in general, code distance does not completely capture the stability offered by a Majorana code.
 An additional parameter, $l_{even}$ is sometimes introduced, as the minimum diameter of a region that can support an \textit{even} logical operator.
-Such an operator corresponds to errors when the underlying system is considered to be closed, or interacting with a bosonic environment.
+More formally, we restate the definition of $l_{even}$ given in \cite{Bravyi_2010}: Such an operator corresponds to errors when the underlying system is considered to be closed, or interacting with a bosonic environment.
 Normally, code distance measures the topological robustness of code, while $l_{even}$ gives the protection by superselection rules.
 Below are a few examples of well-known Majorana codes: